Tell Your Story Recruiting Opportunity

 Special Thanks to Drs.
 Jami Peterson and Brett Chamberlin for their revisions of this chapter.

 The military has two programs that provide financial support for medical students and one that supports residents.
 The Health Professions Scholarship Program (HPSP) and Health Services Collegiate Program (HSCP) are used to attend a civilian medical school.
-The Family Assistance Program (FAP) provides financial assistance to current residents.
+The Financial Assistance Program (FAP) provides financial assistance to current residents.
 Each program provides various benefits in return for a contract serve as an active duty physician following completion of medical school or residency.
 Additionally, students accepted to the military’s medical school, the Uniformed Services University (USU) can earn their medical degree while serving on active duty.
 Alternatively, board certified physicians can apply to be a Direct Commission Officer (DCO) and begin service immediately upon commissioning.

 Uniformed Services University (USU)